Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Bride in Jungle Wearing Fit-and-Flare Wedding Dress

-What is Maggie Sottero Doing to Manage Resource Consumption?
+What is Maggie Sottero Doing to Rethink Resource Consumption?

 Maggie Sottero has been making positive impacts through our inclusivity efforts, social responsibility, and environmental initiatives.
 We have promised to create beautiful and inclusive experiences for all our brides, expand into our global community through charitable actions, and disrupt the standard to create a more sustainable wedding space.